A generalized study of linear electromagnetic cascades in astrophysical sources: Discussion

 For blazars, the speculation that the cascade from TXS~0506+056 could follow a $s_\gamma=2$ power law between 30~TeV and 3~PeV~\cite{Halzen:2018iak} appears inconsistent with realistic source conditions.
 As our blazar-inspired benchmark illustrates (Fig.~\ref{fig:blazar}), a $s_\gamma=2$ spectrum may arise if synchrotron losses dominate, but the spectral range is set by physical thresholds: the synchrotron frequency of the lowest-energy pairs and the minimum energy for pair production.
 Even worse, generally speaking the condition for the universal spectrum with $s_\gamma=2$ are \textit{not} met; BH injection and partial attenuation of gamma rays are rather common in lepto-hadronic blazar models, which therefore exhibit a much more model-dependent electromagnetic emission.
 The conditions for a universal, synchrotron-dominated cascade are instead met more commonly in lepto-hadronic models of GRBs.
 For this case, our framework offers a direct explanation of the spectra numerically found in multiple works on the subject~\cite{Petropoulou:2014awa,Rudolph:2022ppp}.

 The cascade structure becomes even more critical in systems such as TDEs and AGN coronae, where hadronic processes may dominate the high-energy photon emission.
 In TDEs, while we have not performed a full parameter scan (e.g., as in~\cite{Yuan:2023cmd}), we have shown that the cascade spectra can be understood using the general framework developed here.
-For AGN coronae, synchrotron-dominated cascades seem almost unavoidable under the magnetic reconnection scenario, due to the natural scaling between magnetic fields and X-ray energy density inferred from PIC simulations~\cite{Sironi:2015eoa}.
+For AGN coronae, synchrotron-dominated cascades seem almost unavoidable under the magnetic reconnection scenario, due to the natural scaling between magnetic fields and X-ray energy density inferred from PIC simulations~\cite{Sironi:2015eoa}; in model-independent scenarios, the role of synchrotron-dominated cascades has also been emphasized in Refs.~\cite{Das:2024vug,Murase:2022dog}.
 This conclusion may change depending on the assumed acceleration mechanism.
 For instance, if strongly magnetized turbulence is responsible for particle energization, BH losses may become dominant over photohadronic interactions~\cite{Fiorillo:2024akm}, potentially allowing the cascade spectrum to discriminate the proton acceleration mechanism.